Overview

 Let be the one-point space.
 We have:

 • The set of singular simplices is the one-point set of the constant map .
+In other words, only on singular simplex exists in each dimension .

-eAch Similar method for each discrete top. space
+Similar method for each discrete top. space

 $$ $$ H_1(X) = \frac{\ker\partial_1}{\textup{Im} \ \partial _2} = \frac{C_1(X)}{C_1(X)} \cong 0 $$ $$ H_2(X) = \frac{\ker \partial_2}{\textup{Im} \ \partial_3} = \frac{0}{0} = 0. $$ #### $H_0(X)$ for a path-connected space is always infinite cyclic >[!abstract] Proposition: The zeroth singular homology group for a [[(Path-)connectedness|path-connected]] space is isomorphic to the integers > >Given any space $X$, we have $$ H _0 (X) \cong \mathbb Z \iff X \text{ path-connected}. $$ *Proof from [[MATH-GU4053|Algebraic Topology]].* ($\impliedby$) By definition, $$ H_0(X) = \frac{\ker(\partial_0 : C_0 (X) \to 0) }{\textup{Im}(\partial_1 : C_1(X) \to C_0(X)) } = \frac{C_0(X)}{\textup{Im} \ \partial_1}, $$where the final quotient is the **cokernel** of $\partial_1$. #wip something to do with the one-point space?
 Define a map $\varepsilon : H_0(X) \to \mathbb Z$ by adding up coefficients $$ \left [ \sum_{x \in X} n_x \cdot x \right ] \mapsto \sum_{x \in X}n_x. $$ Our goal is to show that this map $\varepsilon$ is a [[Group homomorphisms and isomorphisms|group isomorphism]]: - **Well-definedness:** - **Surjectivity:** - **Injectivity:** The claim is that for any two $x, x’ \in X$ such that $[x], [x’] \in H_0(X)$, we have $[x] = [x’]$.
 Using the fact that $I \cong \Delta^1$, by [[(Path-)connectedness|path-connectedness]] of $X$ we can choose $\sigma : \Delta^1 \to X$ such that $\sigma(0, 1) = x$ and $\sigma (1, 0) = x’$, so $$ \partial \sigma = d_0\sigma - d_1 \sigma = x - x' \implies [x] = [x']. $$ #### $H_0(X)$ for a general space is isomorphic to a free abelian group of path-components --- # Code snippets ``` \partial_p : C_p(X) \to C_{p-1}(X) ```